 Kate was born in South Dennis, Massachusetts, on September 19, 1857.
 Her mother, Almira, had travelled there from her home in Hartford, VT, to be with her own mother and sisters for the birth of her first child.
-Almira returned to Hartford with her infant daughter, where Kate, an only child, grew up surrounded by adoring relatives and with the company of many village playmates.
+Almira returned to Hartford with her infant daughter, where Kate, an only child until age 14 when her sister Annie was born, grew up surrounded by adoring relatives and with the company of many village playmates.
 She later wrote, “I was too precious to be sent to district school … and my education was carried on at home…I do not remember a time when I could not read, only I had to go hunting for my books, not taking kindly to the standard works in my father’s library … .
 A neighbor used to like to tell … about going to the front door one day…and seeing a small girl standing there (myself) who asked, ‘have you any of the books of Charles Dickens?’
 She had, and I read them all, one after the other … I swallowed them whole… .”

 When Kate was 14 she was sent to stay with relatives and study at nearby Norwich Academy for two years.
 Her father Ephraim, wrote to her on her 14th birthday, “… you are being benefitted by the change … giving you an opportunity to associate more extensively than you have before with those, who like yourself, are seeking knowledge, thus laying the foundation for a useful and prosperous life.”